Zamiell/stardew-valley-mods/SwapRings/README.md

 - If only one ring is in your inventory, then it will only swap out the first ring.
 - If no rings are in your inventory, the hotkey will do nothing.

-By default, the hotkey is bound to Z, but this can be changed through the [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) (or the "config.json") file.
+By default, the hotkey is bound to Z, but this can be changed through the [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) (or by editing the "config.json" file).

 This mod is [available to download at NexusMods](https://www.nexusmods.com/stardewvalley/mods/21205).